Dhiffusi, Maledives

 bg

-With his crew – often family – he sets course for the open sea to catch tuna.
-For Ahmed, fishing is not just a job, but a way of life.
-"I want to teach the younger generations how important sustainable pole-and-line fishing is."
+His day starts early.
+Together with the rest of the crew—often family members—he heads out to sea to catch tuna.
+For Ahmed, fishing isn’t just a job; it’s a way of life.
+“I want to teach the younger generations how important sustainable hook-and-line fishing is,” he says.

 skipjack tunaProducts